-You’ve probably read the odd article on how to spring clean your home and how to increase property value – take a look at our value-boosting spring cleaning checklist below and do both in one fell swoop.
+You’ve probably read the odd article on spring cleaning tips, or how to clean a house, or how to increase property value.
+Take a look at our value-boosting spring cleaning list for all of the above in one place.

 1. Do a deep clean